-The requirement to invest capital for specific individual projects is either borne out of large customer connection requests, asset relocations triggered by third party infrastructure projects, asset condition and failure risks and network system reinforcement requirement for security of supply.
+The requirement to invest capital for specific individual projects is either borne out of large customer connection requests, asset relocations triggered by third party infrastructure projects, asset condition and failure risks and network system reinforcement requirement to ensure security of supply.

 Vector has extended the use of Condition Based Asset Risk Management (CBARM) modelling to primary assets including indoor primary switchgear and subtransmission cables.
-As well as distribution assets for the programme of work (section below) to support and prioritise asset replacement requirements over the 10-year forecast horizon.
+It is also used to support and prioritise programmes of work for distribution assets over the 10 year forecast horizon.

 The CBARM models are based on the principles and calculation methodologies outlined in the OFGEM DNO Common Methodology and tailored to reflect Vector's operational environment.
-The models incorporate Vector's input data such as historical failure rates, to predict the volume of assets that will need to be replaced and thus the level of investment needed to manage each of the asset fleets.
+The models incorporate Vector's input data such as historical failure rates and asset health data to predict the volume of assets that will need to be replaced and thus the level of investment needed to manage each of the asset fleets.
 Historical actual costs are used as the basis for the unit cost applied in the forecast expenditure.
+Vector utilises other modelling techniques to forecast replacement capital expenditure for asset types where CBARM models are not suitable - refer to section 12.2.